core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 As needed, authors of YANG modules can assign SIDs to their YANG modules.
 In order to do that, they should first obtain a SID range from a registry and use that to assign or generate SIDs to elements of their YANG module.
 For example how this could be achieved, please refer to {{sid-lifecycle-ex}}.

 Registration of the .sid file associated to a YANG module is optional but recommended to promote interoperability between devices and to avoid duplicate allocation of SIDs to a single YANG module.
-Different registries might have different requirement for the registration and publication of the “.sid“ files.
-For diagram of one of the possibilities, please refer to {{fig-sid-file-creation}}.
+Different registries might have different requirements for the registration and publication of the “.sid“ files.
+For diagram of one of the possibilities, please refer to {{fig-sid-file-creation}} in {{sid-lifecycle-ex}}.

 Each time a YANG module or one of its imported module(s) or included sub-module(s) is updated, the ".sid" file MAY need to be updated.
 This update SHOULD also be performed using an automated tool.

 If a new revision requires more SIDs than initially allocated, a new SID range MUST be added to the 'assignment-ranges' as defined in {{sid-file-format}}.
 These extra SIDs are used for subsequent assignments.

-Activity diagram {{fig-sid-file-update}} summarizes the update of a YANG module and its associated .sid file.
+Activity diagram {{fig-sid-file-update}} in {{sid-lifecycle-ex}} summarizes the update of a YANG module and its associated .sid file.

 # ".sid" file format  {#sid-file-format}